Millions of women worldwide suffer with a painful and often agonizing condition called a Bartholin cyst.

 How It All Began

 As an aromatherapy consultant I am frequently asked to custom formulate blends as a comfort care measure for a variety of health concerns.
-So, I formulated a blend for my friend and gave her simple instructions for how to use it.
+So, I formulated a blend for my friend.

 Within three days I heard back from my friend that the cyst was completely gone.
-The last time we spoke she told me she has never been bothered with a Bartholin gland cyst since using her Bartholin cyst formula, more than five years earlier.
+The last time we spoke she told me she has never been bothered with a Bartholin gland cyst since using her Bartholin cyst formula, more than five years ago now.